srikanth2102/COVID-19-DATA-ANALYSIS/README.md

 ## OUTLINE

-* Data used in this project can be found in the "data" directory.
+* Data used in this project can be found in the [data](https://github.com/srikanth2102/COVID-19-DATA-ANALYSIS/tree/main/data) directory.
 * Under [analysis_on_covid_vaccine_statewise](https://github.com/srikanth2102/COVID-19-DATA-ANALYSIS/tree/main/analysis_on_covid_vaccine_statewise) you can find the queries used and the result csv files for COVID-19 VACCINATION DATA.
 * Under [analysis_on_StatewiseTestingDetails](https://github.com/srikanth2102/COVID-19-DATA-ANALYSIS/tree/main/analysis_on_StatewiseTestingDetails) you can find the queries used and the result csv files for COVID-19 TESTING DATA.
 * Under [analysis_on_covid_19_india](https://github.com/srikanth2102/COVID-19-DATA-ANALYSIS/tree/main/analysis_on_covid_19_india) you can find the queries used and the result csv files for COVID-19 INDIA DATA.